diderikk/wind_breaker/README.md

 ## Functionality

 ### Asynchronous request handling (multithreaded)
-A single thread is used for listening on the TCP port.
-Worker threads handle request after it has been read.
+One dedicated listener thread accepts connections and manages the poll event loop; worker threads perform request processing once request data has been read.
+The design separates I/O (listener) from more heavy work (workers) using a small (but maybe complex) state machine.

+Event flow (high level)
-1. On the first POLLIN event of a socket's file descriptor, the socket is added to the poll_array and sessions data structures.
+1. When the listener observes the first POLLIN event for a socket's file descriptor, it registers the fd in poll_array and creates (or initializes) a session entry for that connection.
-2. On the second POLLIN event, the listening thread reads the request into the session's buffer.
+2. On the next POLLIN event for the same fd, the listener reads available bytes into the session's buffer and marks the session as ready for processing.
-3. After succesfully handling these two events the worker threads, in order, each performs their task to create the response.
+3. Once the request has been successfully read, the session is advanced into the worker pipeline where a sequence of handler stages runs to produce the response.

+Worker pipeline
+- Worker threads are organized as a pipeline.
+Each worker thread is assigned one handler function (see [src/handlers](src/handlers)) and repeatedly pulls sessions that are in its handler's state.
+- After a handler finishes its work, it advances the session to the next pipeline state (pushes the session to the next handler).
+This moves the session along the pipeline until the request is fully handled and the response is sent.

+Handlers (in order)
+1. parser.c — Parses the session buffer into an http_request_t structure used by subsequent handlers.
+2. loader.c — Loads static files (HTML/CSS/PNG), fetches data from the database, and performs template variable substitution.
+3. builder.c — Builds the final HTTP response from the results of previous handlers.
+If an earlier step failed, builder.c will generate a suitable error page/response (depends on the HTTP error code).
+4. sender.c — Sends the response over the socket.

+Notes
+- The listener + worker pipeline forms a small state machine: handlers advance session states and the system routes sessions to workers responsible for those states.
+- The sender performs an optimistic send: if the response was not successfully sent (e.g., EAGAIN or partial write), the session is stored and is left waiting for a POLLOUT event so the listener can resume sending.

+#### Session states

-**Session state diagram**
+**Simplified session state diagram**
 <img width="861" height="1161" alt="wind_breaker_state_diagram(1)" src="https://github.com/user-attachments/assets/77eeda87-9367-46a7-8569-3af4c8a55a38" />

-The workers are responsible for performing the handler functions (defined here [src/handlers](src/handlers)):
-1. **parser.c** - Responsible for parsing the session's buffer into a http_request_t structure, which is used by the remaining handlers.
-2. **loader.c** - Responsible for loading static HTML/CSS/PNG files, data from the database and dynamically replacing variables in the HTML templates with dynamic values (usually from the database).
-3. **builder.c** - Responsible for building the HTTP response by combining results from previous steps.
-If something went wrong in previous handlers, this handler will generate a static HTML error response.
-4. **sender.c** - Responsible for sending the response.

-The sender performs an optimistic send of the response.
-If this fails, the response is stored and will be sent again on a POLLOUT event.
+- **PROCESSING**
+  - Transient lock state used to prevent concurrent handlers from operating on the same session.
+  - Set when a worker pops a session for processing and cleared when that worker pushes the session (to another handler or back to the queue).

+- **INITIAL**
+  - Listener-created state for a newly observed POLLIN on the HTTP socket (first POLLIN).

+- **INITIAL_SSL**
+  - Same as INITIAL but for new TLS connections (may include TLS handshake steps).

+- **REQUEST_READ**
+  - Request bytes are read into the session buffer (typically after the second POLLIN).
+The session is ready for parsing.

+- **PARSED**
+  - The session buffer has been parsed into an http_request_t (structured request).

+- **DATA_FETCHED**
+  - Static files, DB data and template substitutions have been fetched/applied and are available for response building.

+- **READY_TO_SEND**
+  - The HTTP response bytes have been built and the session is ready for network transmission.

+- **SENT**
+  - Response successfully written to the socket.
+Session can be cleaned up and the FD closed/removed.

+- **SEND_FAILED**
+  - Optimistic send did not complete (partial write, EAGAIN, or other non-fatal error).
+Session is stored and the session waits for POLLOUT.

+- **REJECTED**
+  - Terminal state indicating the request will not be handled (invalid request, permission error, unrecoverable I/O).
+File descriptors and session resources are closed/removed.

 ### TLS/HTTPS
 * Uses OpenSSL for initializing and handling TLS/HTTPS